Build Big Shoulders: 6 Press Exercises For Hardcore Delts

 Many different exercises can be done with the Smith machine including the barbell squat, press and triceps press.
 Exercises must follow a very limited plane due to the bar guides.
 This is a disadvantage as it often places the bar in an unnatural position during a given movement.

 I find them very effective for static holds and partial reps.
-They are available in many different resistant levels.
+They are available in many different resistance levels.

 To do this exercise, load a bar with the desired weight.
 After placing the hands at a slightly wider than shoulder width and the bar behind the neck, press it straight overhead.